Unemployment Falls to 13.3% and Economy Adds 2.5 Million Jobs

 The unemployment rate fell to 13.3 percent and payrolls unexpectedly rose by 2.5 million workers as the easing of restrictions on business activity and government aid led to new hiring in May.

-The U.S. unemployment rate rose above last month’s record-high 14.7 percent, which was the highest on record in data going back to 1948.
+The U.S. unemployment rate fell below last month’s record-high 14.7 percent, which was the highest on record in data going back to 1948.
 Economists estimate that the unemployment rate reached 25 percent during the Great Depression, although that predated the scientific economy-wide record keeping the government now deploys.

 The job gains mark a sudden turnaround from a month earlier, when the economy shed a staggering 20.5 million jobs, by far the worst monthly decline on records back to 1939.